Kai-Striega/kai-striega.github.io/content/blog/curiously-related-words/what-is-a-curiously-related-word.md

 1. Get a word from the user
    1. Validate that it is in EtymDB
    2. Validate that it is in English
-2. Find the root word for the provided word
+2. Find the root word for the user's word
 3. Find all leaf words for the root word
    1. Make sure each leaf word is in English
-   2. Make sure each left word is not the provided word
+   2. Make sure each leaf word is not the user's word
-4. For each leaf word calculate the similarity to the provided word
+4. For each leaf word calculate the similarity to the user's word
 5. Select the word with the highest similarity

 ## Conclusion